Exercise Science (EXSC)

 Empirically based exploration of human metabolism, energy balance, and weight management.
 An in-depth study of gold- standard and cutting- edge scientific literature regarding the impact of energy expenditure through physical activity and energy.
 Prerequisite: MS in Physical Activity and Wellness Science student.

-Emphasizes content areas related to access and accommodation in physical activity for individuals with disabilities.
-Foci will include health promotion and disability, physical activity barriers, and designing and modifying physical activity programs in schools, recreational programs, community settings, and sport.
+Emphasizes content areas related to access and accommodation in physical activity for individuals from underserved populations.
+Foci will include health promotion, physical activity barriers, and designing and modifying physical activity programs in schools, recreational programs, community settings, and sport.
 Prerequisite: Graduate student in Master's degree in Physical Activity and Wellness Science.

 EXSC 368.
 Phys Act Prog Design and Mngmt.
 3 Credits.